Gingersnap Cookies features chewy centers, crisp edges, and a delicious blend of holiday spices.

 A plate of Gingersnap Cookies stacked up.

-Gingersnap Cookies are the perfect holiday treat — they’re sweet, soft, chewy, and impeccably spiced!
-These cookies combine ground cinnamon, ginger, cloves, and nutmeg which create an unforgettable spiced cookie.
+Gingersnap Cookies are the perfect holiday treat—sweet, soft, chewy, and full of warm spice!
+With cinnamon, ginger, cloves, and nutmeg, these cookies have an unforgettable spiced taste.

 Process shots of making Gingersnaps: combining all the ingredients.